Shopping Cart

 e.g.: Retinol, Retinyl Palmitate, Retinyl Acetate, Retinyl Propionate, Retinyl Retinoate, Retinoic Acid, Hydroxypinacolone Retinoate...

 Retinol is a vitamin A derivative used in some anti-aging products.
-It can also be harmful to the fetus and should therefore not be used during pregnancy.
+It can also be teratogenic and should therefore not be used during pregnancy.

 Salicylic acid is a beta-hydroxy acid used in some acne products.
-It can be irritating in high doses (e.g., 2%) and should therefore only be used during pregnancy after consulting a doctor.
+In high doses (e.g., 2%), it can be irritating and should not be used during pregnancy.
+If in doubt, consult your gynecologist.

 CBD